Wasserstein Distributionally Robust Shallow Convex Neural Networks: Numerical study

 Montréal's continental humid climate delivers harsh winters and hot summers.
 As such, a significant amount of energy is consumed for both electric heating and air conditioning.
 Moreover, date and time features have a strong influence on non-residential buildings' consumption patterns as their activities may change within days and weeks, e.g., opening hours, occupancy, and seasonal activities.

 In this experiment, we seek to predict the year-round hourly energy consumption \blue{in} kWh of 16 \blue{distinct} non-residential buildings located in three adjacent distribution substations in Montréal, Québec, Canada.
+These buildings are enrolled in a non-residential DR program.
+Being able to predict the baseline consumption of these assets under different contexts allows VPPs to better characterize grid needs through time and to retroactively estimate the relief given by each building during DR events.
 As we do not have any information on building activity, this task is done using only hourly consumption history and historical meteorological features.
 We use a 12-week history to train each model to predict the following week.
 We have approximately 2.5 years of collected data on each building.
 We proceed with a 12-week sliding window and collect the predictions for each new week.
 We use the data of the first year and a half for hyperparameter tuning and the data of the last year for performance assessment.
 The features and label are listed in Table \ref{tab:features}.

 We set cyclical features with a $\cos / \sin$ encoding similarly to~\citep{moon2018forecasting} and introduce a binary flag to indicate weekends and public holidays.
+The cyclical encoding consists of projecting each feature space onto the unit circle to model proximity between lower and higher values of a temporal feature, e.g., 23:00 is close to 1:00, but this is not represented numerically as it is.
 The dataset is created from proprietary data obtained through our collaboration with Hydro-Québec.

 To follow the literature, we compare the WaDiRo-SCNN to a Gaussian process (GP), a WaDiRo linear regression, and a linear support vector regression (SVR). \blue{Both the GP and the linear SVR were implemented with \texttt{scikit-learn}~\citep{scikit-learn} while the WaDiRo-SCNN and WaDiRo linear regression have been implemented similarly to the previous experiment.} We refer readers to Appendix \ref{sec:AnnC} for details on each model's hyperparameter search space and the definition of the GP kernel.
 We limit the hyperparameter tuning to 15 runs per model to represent industrial computational constraints and use the tree-structured Parzen estimator (TPE) algorithm proposed by~\citep{bergstra2011algorithms} to navigate the search space.
 We have observed experimentally that TPE converges faster than simulated annealing to good solutions, which suits the limit on runs.
 The mean average error is used to guide the hyperparameter tuning.
 We also test a simple physics-constrained WaDiRo-SCNN in which we enforce that energy consumption must be greater or equal to zero.